ammarhakim/gkyl-doc/source/dev/euler-eigensystem.rst

 \equiv [\delta_0,\delta_1,\delta_2,\delta_3,\delta_4]^T` into
 coefficients neeeded in computing the Riemann problem.
 The coefficients are given by :math:`L\Delta`.
-For an ideal gas law EOS, after some algebra we can `show <./_static/files/euler-rp-a0-a4.pdf>`_ that an efficient way to compute these are
+For an ideal gas law EOS, after some algebra we can show that an efficient way to compute these are

 .. math::
   :label: eq:jump-split